 In London at the recent Association of British Orchestras Convention, Jesse Rosen introduced a panel titled New Directions for Orchestras: The USA – What’s Going On?
 His speech gave a wide-ranging view of the state of the orchestra field.
 Read the speech here.

-Jesse was recently named one of 2013's 50 Most Powerful and Influential People in the Nonprofit Arts!
+Jesse was named one of 2013's 50 Most Powerful and Influential People in the Nonprofit Arts!
 Read about Jesse and some of the other leaders who are making an impact in the arts.

 A feeling of possibility and promise is weaving its way into the fabric of the field.
 Innovation and experimentation have become the norm, not the exception, for orchestras.
 Imagining 2023 looks at the next ten years and what's possible—for you and your orchestra.
 Keynote address at the League's 2013 National Conference.
 Read the transcript of this speech.